magneticio/vamp.io/content/about/_index.md

     parent: "About"
     weight: 10
 ---
-Vamp is being developed by Magnetic.io from the heart of beautiful [Amsterdam](http://www.iamsterdam.com/en/).
+Vamp is developed in the heart of beautiful [Amsterdam](http://www.iamsterdam.com/en/).

 We’re dedicated to helping organisations and companies of all sizes increase efficiency, save time and reduce costs.
 We provide powerful and easy-to-use solutions to optimise modern architectures and systems, often based around microservices and/or containers.